 If a cavity is plaguing your smile, a dental crown can offer what you need to keep infection and damage out.
 Have a missing tooth?
 Using your natural, healthy teeth, we can create a customized bridge and use your regular teeth as anchors to hold it in place.
 This will not only restore your smile, but it will also keep your natural teeth from shifting out of place.

-Inlays and Onlays
+Inlays & Onlays

 Root Canal Therapy

 If one of your teeth has developed an infection caused by a deep cavity or a traumatic injury, a root canal can help you save the tooth and restore its health.
-During a root canal, Dr. Holland removes all signs of infection from your tooth, as well as the pulpy, interior dental material.
+During a root canal, Dr. Holland removes all signs of infection from your tooth, as well as the pulpy, interior dental tissue.
 To protect your tooth from developing an infection later, we’ll finish your procedure by placing a crown over the tooth.
 Your crown both protects the tooth and restores its strength and appearance.